NitroPack Review 2023 (w/ Test Data): Speed Up Your Website With One Tool

 To get started, you’ll need to:

 - Register for a NitroPack account.
-There’s a 14-day free trial for the premium plans, as well as the free plan that I mentioned earlier.
+There’s a 14-day money back guarantee for the premium plans, as well as the free plan that I mentioned earlier.
 Make sure to enter the URL of your WordPress site when signing up.

 - Install the NitroPack plugin from WordPress.org.